IMG_0244.JPG

 Questions?

 If you have further questions or concerns please feel free to contact your assigned Sorority Recruitment Counselor (SRC)!
 These individuals receive special training to assist you during the recruitment process and are knowledgeable on all common questions and concerns that may arise throughout the recruitment process.
 Your SRC(s) will contact you via email when you have been assigned to a group.
+Please download the GroupMe app, as they will add you to a GroupMe as well!

-Recruitment Orientation 2023 :
+Recruitment Orientation 2025:

-Panhellenic Primary Recruitment:
+Panhellenic Primary Recruitment Dates:

 OPEN HOUSE ROUND: